When Insurance Policy Language Conflicts with California Law

 What the policy says:Some policies include “right to repair” or “managed repair” provisions that attempt to require the insured to use the insurer’s preferred contractor, or that limit payment to what the insurer’s preferred vendor would charge.
 These programs allow the insurer to control the repair process and, critically, the cost.

-Bottom line:You have the right to choose your own contractor.
-Any policy provision that requires you to use the insurer’s preferred vendor, or that caps payment at the preferred vendor’s rates, conflicts with California regulations.
+Bottom line:The insured has the right to choose the contractor.
+Any policy provision that requires the insured to use the insurer’s preferred vendor, or that caps payment at the preferred vendor’s rates, conflicts with California regulations.
 For more on this issue, see our guide on right to repair clauses.

 Key Authority